 November 15, 2017

-This year’s Summit, the fifth one sponsored by the Indiana State Department of Health, will be held November 15, 2017, at the J.W.
-Marriott in downtown Indianapolis.
-Participants will have access to nationally renowned experts who will share their experiences and provide tools and insight to help them address the dual tragedies of opioid addiction and infant mortality.
+Participants at this year’s summit will hear from a host of nationally renowned experts who will share their experiences and provide insight to help them address the dual tragedies of opioid addiction and infant mortality in their own communities.

 We have assembled an exciting lineup of experts from across the United States to join us in a conversation around disparities and their relation to infant mortality in Indiana.